 We have no problem exploring some unknowns—we climb mountains, push the boundaries of knowledge with cutting-edge science, and even travel through the jet black void of space.
 In many disciplines we enjoy the process of discovery very much.

 But when it comes to voyaging through the internal landscape of emotions and assumptions, we grow timid.
 Our hearts and minds shrivel up; the ego, sensing a threat, raises its hackles.
-We prefer cognitive dissonance to confronting the mysteries inside, even it leads us to cage people in their own minds.
+We prefer cognitive dissonance to confronting the mysteries inside, even if it leads us to cage people in their own minds.
 It would be funny if it weren’t tragic: we would rather explore outer space than inner space.
 We would rather chain our peers than free ourselves and step outside Plato’s cave.

 All the medicines that can make us limitless have been shelved.

 The worst part is that we’ve outlawed the very tools that can reveal this pathology and help us resolve our childlike fears.
 All the medicines that can make us limitless have been shelved.
 We embrace our most limiting tendencies—fear, irrationality, coercion—and forsake our best ones—empathy, understanding, and respect.
 We cling desperately to the past, to lowly human nature, when we could instead imagine ourselves in a future that transcends these petty shortcomings.